Ideas-on-Stage/ideasonstage.com/content/news/2022-05-04-5-presentation-problems-every-business-leader-needs-to-avoid.en.md

 And this leads to a different story which will need another article.

-PS: If you want to become one of the best presenters in your industry, take the [Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/) to assess how you currently stand on following the 5 principles of powerful presentations.
-Free of charge—no strings attached in less than 3 minutes.
+PS: If you want to become a more confident presenter, take the **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.
+Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
+It takes less than 3 minutes.
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.

 ![Woman on Stage](/img/news/woman-on-stage.jpg)